 “I pre-ordered that book for your birthday,” he said.

-I was touched that my husband knew me well enough to order me something that I would really enjoy.
-Then I felt bad that I had inadvertently ruined his surprise.
-Then I felt happy again that he would even consider buying me a book that would help support my wild ideas!
+I was touched that my husband knew me well enough to order me something that I would genuinely enjoy.

 Needless to say, this book was a perfect fit for me.
 I’d love to share what you will get when you purchase this book which just came out April 17th!